SRRL BY-LAWS Amended 3/15/22

 ANNUAL BANQUET COMMITTEE

-Purpose of committee is to make plans and organize the Annual Banquet to be held the first Saturday of March each year.
+Purpose of committee is to make plans and organize the Annual Banquet to be held the first Saturday of March each year unless met with unforeseen circumstances that make a banquet unsafe or impractical.

 Committee will seek bids for venues and menus for the banquet starting in April, and present recommendations to the Board of Directors at the June Board meeting.